What gets in the way of effective content campaigns?

 Knowing your marketing objectives—and the audience you need to reach to accomplish those objectives—allows you to evaluate and prioritize content ideas.
 It gives you solid ground on which to redirect the ones that don’t meet those goals.
 It also helps you assess your existing content assets to see which you can use as is or repurpose for your campaign.

-In my experience, content strategy and creation usually happens separately from campaign strategy.
+In most organizations, content strategy and creation happens separately from marketing strategy.
 And that’s the heart of the problem.

 Consider this scenario: Your product team informs you they’re developing a guide to a valuable but underused feature of your solution.
 This asset will create awareness about the feature and how to use it.
 They’re hoping you will include it in your campaign.
 Should you?